Cisco ISE Administrator Accounts: CLI and GUI Access

 GUI Account Verification

-• The username of the active session, in this example admin.
+- The username of the active session, in this example admin.

-• The IP address from which the user is connected, here 10.0.0.1.
+- The IP address from which the user is connected, here 10.0.0.1.

-• The timestamp indicating when the current session was established, shown as 11 November.
+- The timestamp indicating when the current session was established, shown as 09 November.

-• The timestamp of the previously created session, shown as 10 November.
+- The timestamp of the previously created session, shown as 09 November.

-In addition to viewing the sessions that are currently active, it is also possible to review the historical record of user sessions, similar to using the show logins cli command in the CLI.
+As with the CLI, the GUI also allows a Super Admin to forcibly terminate another user’s session.
+This can be done by navigating to Administration → System → Settings → Session → Session Info.
+The session to be ended can be selected on this page, and clicking Invalidate will terminate it.
+In addition to viewing currently active sessions, it is also possible to review the historical record of user sessions, similar to using the show logins cli command in the CLI.
 The figure below shows a summary.
 Both users created via CLI and those created through the GUI are included.
 To access this summary, navigate to Operations → Reports → Reports → Reports → Audit → Administrator Logins.

 GUI Account Password Policy

-• Password must not contain
+- Password must not contain

-• Password must contain at least one character of each selected type
+- Password must contain at least one character of each selected type

-• Password History
+- Password History

-• Password Lifetime
+- Password Lifetime

-• Suspending the account for X minutes.
+- Suspending the account for X minutes.

-• Locking the account, thereby rendering it disabled; to re-enable it, an administrator with the appropriate permissions must manually reactivate the account via the GUI as well.
+- Locking the account, thereby rendering it disabled; to re-enable it, an administrator with the appropriate permissions must manually reactivate the account via the GUI as well.

+The creation of local accounts on ISE nodes is generally not recommended in production environments.
+Instead, it is preferable to manage accounts through the GUI, which provides a comprehensive set of configuration options.
 I hope this post has been helpful.
 If you have any additional information to share, feel free to reach out via social media.
 See you in the next one! 🙂